pburkholder/eponymous-principles/presentation.md

 * Mnemonic: Data throng done long?
 Wrong, says Whong.
 * See also: Gall's Law, Pareto Principle

+^Not just gov, but any large legacy organization.
+Remember the Cloud Platform?
+Also a Whong's Law example

-^The timeline here is key. system will still be 18-24 months away.
+^The timeline is key. system will still be 18-24 months away.
-^Predictive value: If you come across this: insist that is solve 1 problem for 1 user in 1 month.
+Predictive value:  ask if it can solve 1 problem for 1 user in 1 month.
-(The TTS DevTools team is living this with their work on Rails Template)

 ---